2TallTyler/industries_of_the_caribbean/README.md

 These are all other cargos, including Workers and intermediate cargos which travel between industries.
 They make a slight loss.
 The one exception is Mail, which makes a normal profit.

 ## General industry mechanics
-All industries require Workers to produce cargo.
 Industries do not close or change production.

 #### Primary industries
 * Coffee Plantation